European Rabbits

 Photo: Wikipedia

-Rabbits are usually controlled via a baiting program using Pindone an anticoagulant poison similar to that found in many rat and rodent control baits which is mixed with oats by the licensed contractor.
+Rabbits are usually controlled via a baiting program using Pindone a first generation anticoagulant poison similar to that found in many rat and rodent control baits which is mixed with oats by the licensed contractor.
 It poses a lower risk to humans and pets than the bait used in broad-acre rabbit control.
 There is an antidote available from veterinarians.
-Other management options include warren destruction, installing rabbit proof fencing, plant guards and biological control.

 Rabbit Control on Your Property